Loki20/PolynomialEquationLeastSquaresMethod/README.md

-# Polynomial Equation Using The Least Squares Method
+# Polynomial Equation approximation Using The Least Squares Method
 Approximate a dataset to a polynomial equation using the least squares method using Python.
 This code has been written with [Neutrium](https://neutrium.net/mathematics/least-squares-fitting-of-a-polynomial/) webpage guide.